bsoman3/Meeseeks/README.md

 ### Testing your setup
 1. Try transfering a file on to your VM from your host.
 This is critical.

-(Optional steps, if you set up the sniffer VM)
+*(Steps 2-5 are optional, and needed only if you set up the sniffer VM)*

 2. Ping from Carrie to Sue.

         PS C:\Users\IEUser> ping 192.168.12.1